abtraore/gpt-from-scratch/README.md

-Your project overview and implementation results are well-described.
-However, there are a few adjustments and clarifications I'd suggest for your README file to enhance clarity and correctness.
-Here's a revised version:

 # GPT from Scratch

 This project aims to understand and implement a basic Generative Pre-trained Transformer (GPT) model.
 Following Andrej Karpathy's instructional video, ["Let's build GPT: from scratch, in code, spelled out."](https://www.youtube.com/watch?v=kCc8FmEb1nY&t=3656s), I developed a foundational understanding and constructed an initial version of a GPT model.
 This video serves as a comprehensive guide for building a GPT model from scratch.
 To further refine my implementation, I consulted the [official GitHub repository](https://github.com/karpathy/ng-video-lecture/tree/master) associated with Karpathy's lecture.
 I noted several significant updates in the repository, including adjustments to the learning rate, changes to certain axes' naming conventions, and the addition of a weight initialization function.
 These updates were integrated into my project to align with the latest recommendations.